 Check Out This Fun Video on How to Get Your Dog to Eat…

 If your German Shepherd is still not interested in eating and other feeding behaviors have started to change, you might want to give your vet a call and have him checked over.
-A sudden lack of appetite and resulting weight loss can signify other issues going on.
+A sudden lack of appetite and resulting weight loss can signify other issues.

 Fortunately, I have never had to switch my German Shepherd’s food, and I’ve fed it to her for many years, from being an 8-week-old pup.
 I feed her cold-pressed dog food, which she just adores and continues to thrive on.